clarizzaa/risky_bets/README.md

 1. Do neural networks outperform traditional machine learning models in predicting diabetes?
 2. How do different data preprocessing and feature engineering methods affect diabetes prediction accuracy?

-These questions allow us to compare classical statistics vs. modern ML approaches while also evaluating how data preparation influences performance.
+These questions allow us to compare classical applied statistics vs. modern ML approaches while also evaluating how data preparation influences performance.